keras-team/keras-io/examples/vision/md/super_resolution_sub_pixel.md

 from tensorflow import keras
-from tensorflow.keras import layers from keras.preprocessing.image import load_img
+from tensorflow.keras import layers from tensorflow.keras.preprocessing.image import load_img
-from keras.preprocessing.image import array_to_img
+from tensorflow.keras.preprocessing.image import array_to_img
-from keras.preprocessing.image import img_to_array
+from tensorflow.keras.preprocessing.image import img_to_array
-from keras.preprocessing import image_dataset_from_directory
+from tensorflow.keras.preprocessing import image_dataset_from_directory

 from IPython.display import display
 ```